 Request a quote to learn why we are one of the fastest growing compliance test labs in the country.
 Have a question about test method 512, immersion testing?
 Contact us or call (724) 657-9940 and we will determine the best course of action.

-The Importance of MIL-STD 810 Immersion Compliance Testing
+The Importance of MIL-STD 810 Water Immersion Compliance Testing

 The purpose of immersion testing is to determine if materials can withstand immersion in water and operate as required.
 The operation of the material may be during or following immersion.
-In some cases, this test may be used to verify watertightness in lieu of a rain test.
+In some cases, this test may be used to verify water tightness in place of a rain test.

 There are documented situations in which the impact of rain causes water to run through the material.
-In which case, both the immersion 512 and the MIL-STD rain test method should be performed.
+In this case, both the water immersion 512 test and the MIL-STD rain test method should be performed.

-How Method 512 of MIL-STD Compliance Testing Affects Products
+How Method 512 Water Immersion Compliance Testing Affects Products

 Penetration of water into material or packaging enclosures can result in problems.
 After examining the requirements and applying the tailoring process, use the following to confirm the need for the enclosure seal testing.